cohstats/coh3-data/README.md

 to reduce traffic.
 ![image](https://user-images.githubusercontent.com/682343/229568348-a7d77d4b-0a19-4e25-967d-7bc66fd3a812.png)

 4. Save the mod.
-When the steps of `How to extract data` are performed, the modifications will be added or overwrite the original data during the json generation process (see step 6 above).
+When the steps of `How to generate data` are performed, the modifications will be added or overwrite the original data during the json generation process (see step 6 above).

 Hint: Overwriting can be skipped during script execution via `-no_mod` flag.
 Be aware after patches, the overwriting mod might need to be